carmour24/GitLab-CI-with-Docker/README.md

 This repository is intended to demonstrate how to set up GitLab CI in a Docker environment.
 This includes configuring the GitLab Docker runner to provision containers for the build process, the use of Docker in Docker (DinD) to generate a Docker image including build artefacts from a previous build stage and the use of TestContainers running a Cypress container in DinD for testing purposes.
 The videos and screenshots of the test runs created by Cypress are made available as artifacts of the build process also.

 We will configure a specific runner for a project we will create in the GitLab git repo.
+Group or shared runners are just as easily configured, it's just a matter of getting the appropriate token from somewhere else in GitLab.

 To get started: